TheAvidArtist/PlateTectonics/README.md

 ## Introduction

 This report is about mapping earthquakes from 2010 to present along the Juan de Fuca plate.

 A scatter plot of magnitude vs time of all the earthquakes in the region:

 ![Fig1](https://github.com/TheAvidArtist/PlateTectonics/blob/master/ScatterPlot1.png)

-Earthquake locations on a map with radius and color of circles correlated to the magnitude of the earthquake.
+Earthquake locations on a map with radius and color of circles correlated to the magnitude of the earthquake:

 ![Fig2](https://github.com/TheAvidArtist/PlateTectonics/blob/master/AllEarthquakes.PNG)

-Earthquake locations on a map with radius and color of circles correlated to the magnitude of the earthquake in relation to the Juan de Fuca plate.
+Earthquake locations on a map with radius and color of circles correlated to the magnitude of the earthquake in relation to the Juan de Fuca plate:

 ![Fig3](https://github.com/TheAvidArtist/PlateTectonics/blob/master/PlateAndAllEarthquakes.PNG)